wezer-pixel/wezer-pixel/README.md

 ### Hi there 👋

 - 🔭 I am Jerry Juma.
-- 🌱 I’m a Systems Engineer at Sybyl.
+- 🌱 I’m a Cloud and DevOps Engineer at Sybyl.
-- 🏭 I work with these technologies: AWS, CloudStack, Kubernetes, Docker, WSO2 API Development, Software Engineering (Laravel, Python, C).
+- 🏭 I work with these technologies: AWS, CloudStack, OpenShift, Kubernetes, Docker, WSO2 Products, Python, C, Linux.
-- ✨ Graduated from ALX SE- Backend Development.
+- ✨ ALX SE - Certified.
 - 📖 Learning Rust and Blender.
 - 📫 How to reach me: jerryjuma104@gmail.com